jim-collier/x9git/project/design.md

 - `reference/` - notes kept for lookup, not published as project docs.

-- Root - the four installers, the license, and the public docs.
+- Root - the two installers, the license, and the public docs.

 ### Logical code structure